Panda-Shark5/The-Social-Hour/README.md

-# Welcome to the CRUDverse!
+# Welcome to The Social Hour!